No-Code & AI Project: Build a Weather App

 With our weather API call set up, we need to ensure that our Weather API key remains secure.

-If we were to use raw JavaScript to make the API request, our API key would be exposed on the front end.
+If we were to use Rest API or raw JavaScript to make the API request, our API key would be exposed on the frontend.

 This means that any user could see it and potentially misuse it.